 119th Philippine Independence Day: Freedom in Our Hearts

-Philippine national hero -Jose Rizal as a visionary leader, once expressed his deepest sympathy against massive aggression against his countrymen by foreign invaders.
+Philippine national hero Jose Rizal, a visionary leader, once expressed his deepest sympathy against massive aggression by foreign invaders against his countrymen.
 In his younger years, he witnessed the abuses and suffering of his own family and carried all the emotional baggage of his youth until he became a full-grown man.

 In his youthful days, Rizal was already a champion in many ways, and he has proven his capacity through outstanding leadership in his family and the community where he belongs.
 He was a great believer in the youth and their power to do great things, so he once uttered, "The youth is the hope of the Fatherland," a heroic statement we always remember.
-Back then, Rizal was just a little boy, but with a powerful physical, mental, and emotional character; such a commendable trait in his time.
+Back then, Rizal was just a little boy, but he had a powerful physical, mental, and emotional character, a commendable trait in his time.

 With the sad fate in Southern Mindanao, Marawi City is another victim of conflict and war between Islamic State radical Muslims and the Philippine Government troupes.
 People lost their peace and sense of freedom to do the things enjoyed by ordinary Filipino citizens.
 We have lost several brave souls who fought for the dark forces.
 They have sacrificed their lives for the call of duty: to protect and defend our country and its people against oppressors.